Skip to main content

 Suicide Rates by State

 • Just as state population numbers and age distributions vary, suicide rates can vary widely from state to state.
-Based on data from the CDC WISQARS Fatal Injury Data Visualization Tool , Figure 4 shows a map of the United States with each state’s age-adjusted suicide rate in 2021 indicated by color.
+Based on data from the CDC WISQARS Fatal Injury Data Visualization Tool , Figure 4 shows a map of the United States with each state’s age-adjusted suicide rate in 2022 indicated by color.
+This age adjustment of suicide rates allows for the comparison of states in a way that the age distribution differences between states do not affect the suicide rate.

 Figure 4